Airiseru/odin-recipes-v2/README.md

 This is version 2 since I have made odin recipes before but I am restarting the curriculum again.
 Hence, a new recipe project.

 This is a project that is part of the Odin Project curriculum.
 This uses basic HTML and CSS.
+Specifically, it applies basic HTML elements such as headings, paragraphs, div and CSS styles such as margin, font, color, border, and CSS grid